sarahwalters/apartment-finder/README.md

 * Exit the instance.
 Then, copy a `config` directory into the instance.
     * See "Configuration" if you need to create a `config` directory.
     * `scp -r -i <PATH-TO-EC2-KEY-PAIR.pem> <PATH-TO-CONFIG-DIRECTORY> ec2-user@<EC2-INSTANCE-PUBLIC-IP-ADDRESS>:~/apartment-finder/.`
+* ssh into an EC2 instance, cd to the `apartment-finder` directory, then `./bin/run.sh`

 #### Accessing an existing EC2 instance:
-You should've been given a key pair (extension `.pem`) and a public IP address for the existing EC2 instance.
+You should have a key pair (extension `.pem`) and a public IP address for the EC2 instance.
 * ssh into the instance: `ssh -i <PATH-TO-EC2-KEY-PAIR.pem> ec2-user@<EC2-INSTANCE-PUBLIC-IP-ADDRESS>`

-#### Running the program:
+#### Modifying the program on an existing EC2 instance:
+* Make modifications locally and push to [sarahwalters/apartment-finder](https://github.com/sarahwalters/apartment-finder).
-* ssh into an EC2 instance, cd to the `apartment-finder` directory, then `./bin/run.sh`
+* ssh into an EC2 instance, then:
+    * kill the existing container: run `docker ps` to get its id, then `docker kill <CONTAINER-ID>`
+    * cd to the `apartment-finder` directory
+    * `git pull` to get the modifications
+    * Re-run the program: `./bin/run.sh`

 --------------------